movementlabsxyz/MIP/MIP/mip-58/README.md

    - Because of the over-engineered design, infrastructure is prone to error and we might end up being damaged by the amount of infrastructure we have not built yet and has to be built for the relayer to fully function.
    - We could strip down the Relayer code and achieve a final design much more quickly.

-The proposed two-transaction design mitigates these issues, creating a safer, faster, and user-friendly bridge while maintaining operational reliability.
+The proposed lock/mint bridge design mitigates these issues, creating a safer, faster, and user-friendly bridge while maintaining operational reliability.

 ## Specification

-The simplified bridge design focuses on minimizing complexity and maximizing security:
+The lock/mint bridge design focuses on minimizing complexity and maximizing security:

 ### Protocol Description